 - that the midwife will accompany you to any institution you might need to be transferred to during or after giving birth

-If it turns out that it is not advisable for you to have your baby at home, your written agreement should also state that the midwife will notify your due date to, and book you into, your choice of hospital.
+If it turns out that it is not advisable for you to have your baby at home, your written agreement should also state that the midwife will notify your choice of hospital of your upcoming birth.

 The midwife should give you information about: